VSBLTY ANNOUNCES THIRD QUARTER 2022 FINANCIAL RESULTS

 About VSBLTY (http://vsblty.net/)

-Headquartered in Philadelphia, VSBLTY (OTCQB: VSBGF) (CSE: VSBY) (Frankfurt: 5VS) (OTC: VSBGF) (“VSBLTY”) is the world leader in Proactive Digital Display™, which transforms retail and public spaces as well as place-based media networks with SaaS-based audience measurement and security software that uses artificial intelligence and machine learning.
+Headquartered in Philadelphia, VSBLTY VSBGF VSBY 5VS VSBGF ("VSBLTY") is the world leader in Proactive Digital Display™, which transforms retail and public spaces as well as place-based media networks with SaaS-based audience measurement and security software that uses artificial intelligence and machine learning.
 Its proprietary technology effectively integrates with other digital retail solutions, including QR codes and mobile applications.
 The firm is also recognized for its leadership role in the growing Store as a Medium movement that enables brands to reach customers when and where buying decisions are being made while producing a new revenue stream for retailers.

 FORWARD-LOOKING STATEMENT